mimvoid/neocities-site/src/content/worlds/aegis-of-death/everett/index.md

 An indication leading up to ability activation is the formation of a floating ring of blood above their head, reminiscent of a halo.

-After activation, subject's transferred wounds heal at an abnormally fast pace.
+After activation, Everett's transferred wounds heal at an abnormally fast pace.
 No blood is recovered and no foreign bodies removed.

 **Reported Words from The Herald**